MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/nodejs-on-windows.md

 ---
-title: Set up Node.js on native Windows
+title: Set up NodeJS on native Windows
 description: A guide to help you get your Node.js development environment set up directly on Windows.
 author: mattwojo
 ms.author: mattwoj